wp-plugins/testimonial-basics/readme.txt

 5. Testimonials Example Page

 == Changelog ==
+- 4.0.3 =
+* added option to use javascript alert message that testimonial was submitted
+* added German translation, Thankyou Frank!

 = 4.0.2 =
 * fixed bug for loading excerpt script when only the widget one is checked
 * changed rotator and excerpt scripts to load in the footer